Naukas Museum sculpture

 The Nukus Museum houses the world’s second largest collection of Russian avant-garde art.
 Rather than a specific style, avant-garde refers to a period during which many modernist subcurrents flowed.
 The phrase is derived from French military terminology and roughly translates to “advance guard.”
 Soldiers in the advance guard march ahead of the main battalion–they’re scouts and trailblazers; the most vulnerable and the first to die.
 The artistic movement, which emerged around 1890, unfolded through the extensive flow of art and artists between Paris and Moscow.
 Russian avant-garde developed alongside its Western contemporaries until the October Revolution, at which point it became an extension of the State.
 Artists of the avant-garde saw, through art, a way to make a revolutionary break with the old society.

-Beat the Whites with the Red Wedge (1919) by El Lissitzky is one of the most famous examples of Avant-Garde art produced to serve the interest of the Communists.
+Beat the Whites with the Red Wedge (1919) by El Lissitzky is one of the most famous examples of avant-garde art produced to serve the interests of the Communists.

 Lysenko studied under Kazmir Malevich at the Institute of Artistic Culture, one of two art academies established by Vladimir Lenin.
 As the movement’s most influential patron, Lenin’s institutes offered artists such as Malevich and Vasili Kandinsky space to debate freely the ideologies that shaped avant-garde.
 The abstract images they produced, which involved precise geometry and emphasized proportion and space, challenged commonplace notions of art and reality.
 During this period, both movement and revolution worked harmoniously to forge a revolutionary society.
 Suddenly, after suffering two strokes during 1922, Lenin retreated to his dacha outside of Moscow.
 In his absence, Joseph Stalin began to consolidate power and, once Lenin died in January 1924, assumed his title and responsibilities.